Logarithmic compactification of the Abel-Jacobi section: The naive Abel--Jacobi map

-It will be important later to consider multidegrees other than $0$, so we emphasize here that the same proof would show that if $L$ had a different multidegree, there would be a unique twist of $M$ by a Cartier divisor supported in the special fiber that recovers $L$.
-It seems difficult to formulate Theorem~\ref{thm:ct-proper} in a global way for other multidegrees using the terminology of this section.
+It may be important to consider multidegrees other than $0$ and $2g-2$, so we emphasize here that the same proof would show that if $L$ had a different multidegree, there would be a unique twist of $M$ by a Cartier divisor supported in the special fiber that recovers $L$.
+It seems difficult to formulate Proposition~\ref{thm:ct-proper} in a global way for other multidegrees using the terminology of this section.
 Later on, the more general version will fall out naturally from the formulation in terms of logarithmic geometry.